 The beauty buzzword of this minute: “it is clean beauty.”
-Alongside other terms like “green” and “natural,” it is used to describe every type of skincare, hair, makeup, and deodorants, from moisturizer to lipstick, and shampoo.
+Alongside other terms like “green” and “natural,” it describes every type of skincare, hair, makeup, and deodorants, from moisturizer to lipstick and shampoo.
 We are more concerned than ever about our wellness environment.
 And some companies are leaving us to wonder what is actually in the goods we employ directly to our skin.

-It’s one that tries to distribute beauty goods into bad and good, dirty and clean, toxic, and non-toxic.
+It tries to distribute beauty goods into bad and good, dirty and clean, toxic, and non-toxic.
+It’s possible.
 However, is there any scientific evidence for this?
 Do we need to”clean up” the products that we use on our faces?
 Are the goods we might use harmful?
-It’s possible.

 The Unregulated Beauty Industry